dustinsand/hex-arch-kotlin-spring-boot/README.md

 ### port

 #### input
-This layer defines use case interfaces of the application.
+This layer defines use case (application behavior) interfaces of the application.

 #### output
 This layer defines infrastructure interfaces implemented by the adapters so there is no coupling between domain layer and technical code.